Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Visit Cro-Magnon era sites in the Vézère valley, where Homo sapiens was first identified, including the large prehistoric sculpted frieze at Abri de Cap Blanc.

-• See the spectacular cave paintings of the Late Stone Age in the caves of Rouffignac, Cougnac, Pech-Merle and Lascaux II facsimile.
+• See the spectacular cave paintings of the Upper Paleolithic in the caves of Rouffignac, Cougnac, Pech-Merle and Lascaux II facsimile.

 • Amble through the weekly village markets and taste the famous Périgord delicacies.